Planck 2015 results. XVIII. Background geometry & topology: Results

 For the physical open-coupled-Bianchi model where the \bianchiviih\ model is coupled to the standard cosmology, there is again no evidence in support of a Bianchi contribution (\tbl{\ref{tbl:bianchi_evidences}}).
 Recovered posterior distributions of the parameters of this model for each component separation technique are shown in \fig{\ref{fig:posteriors_planck_coupled}}.
 The posterior distributions show some similarity across component separation techniques and with the distributions recovered in \citet{planck2013-p19}.
 However, significant differences exist since the parameters are in general poorly constrained and the model is not favoured by the Bayesian evidence.
 The MAP and mean-posterior Bianchi parameter estimates for this model are given in \tbl{\ref{tbl:bianchi_bestfit_parameters_coupled}}, while the corresponding MAP best-fit Bianchi temperature maps are shown in \fig{\ref{fig:bianchi_bestfit_coupled}}.
 While the posterior distributions show differences between component separation techniques, the estimated parameters are consistent.
 Note that, although the mean parameter estimates have not changed markedly from \citet{planck2013-p19}, the MAP estimates have indeed changed.
 Intriguingly, for each component separation technique, the MAP best-fit maps for the open-coupled-Bianchi model (\fig{\ref{fig:bianchi_bestfit_coupled}}), for which there is no evidence in support of a Bianchi contribution, show a similar but not identical morphology to the MAP best-fit maps for the flat-decoupled-Bianchi model (\fig{\ref{fig:bianchi_bestfit_decoupled}}), for which the Bayesian evidence supports the inclusion of a Bianchi component.
 This was not the case in the previous \Planck\ analysis \citep[][\fig{22}]{planck2013-p19}.
 A parameter combination is found for the physical open-coupled-Bianchi model that is broadly consistent with a standard open cosmology and that produces a Bianchi temperature map similar to the one found in the unphysical flat-decoupled-Bianchi model.
-This parameter combination lies on the known $\Omega_{\rm m}^{\rm B}$--$\Omega_{\Lambda}^{\rm B}$ Bianchi parameter degeneracy \citep{jaffe:2006b,bridges:2006b} and lies close but not directly on the well-known CMB geometric degeneracy (determined by an independent CMB analysis), since both the cosmological and Bianchi components are fitted simultaneously.
-It is important to stress that \Planck\ temperature data do not favour such a model; however, neither is it possible to conclusively discount \bianchiviih\ cosmologies in favour of $\Lambda$CDM cosmologies.
-An overall constraint on the vorticity of \bianchiviih\ models of \mbox{$(\omega/H)_0 < 7.6 \times 10^{-10}$} (95\,\% confidence level) is obtained from the analysis of the physical open-coupled-Bianchi model, which is consistent across all component separation techniques, as illustrated in \tbl{\ref{tbl:bianchi_vorticity_bounds}}.
+This parameter combination lies on the known $\Omega_{\rm m}^{\rm B}$--$\Omega_{\Lambda}^{\rm B}$ Bianchi parameter degeneracy \citep{jaffe:2006b,bridges:2006b} and lies close to but not directly on the well-known CMB geometric degeneracy (determined by an independent CMB analysis), since both the cosmological and Bianchi components are fitted simultaneously.
+It is important to stress that \Planck\ temperature data do not favour the physical open-coupled-Bianchi model, but neither is it possible to rule out this model using temperature data alone (\Planck\ polarization data are considered subsequently).
+An overall constraint on the vorticity of \bianchiviih\ models, from \Planck\ temperature data alone, of \mbox{$(\omega/H)_0 < 7.6 \times 10^{-10}$} (95\,\% confidence level) is obtained from the analysis of the physical open-coupled-Bianchi model, which is consistent across all component separation techniques, as illustrated in \tbl{\ref{tbl:bianchi_vorticity_bounds}}.